 During his ministry Jesus talked about a second coming on a number of occasions.
 For example, in John 14:3, he says "I will come back", and in Matthew 16:27 he says "For the Son of Man is going to return in his Father's glory with his angels, and then he will reward each person according to what he has done."

 Most Christians believe that Jesus did promise to return.
-But questions about the timing of that return have led to a major disagreement.
-The dispute centers on passages such as Luke 9:27, in which Jesus says "I tell you the truth, some who are standing here will not taste death before they see the kingdom of God."
-Another example can be found at Luke 21:32, where he says "I tell you the truth, this generation will certainly not pass away until all these things have happened."
-He makes similar statements in Matthew 16:28 and Mark 9:1.
+But some people are puzzled by certain statements he made regarding the time of his return.
+One such statement can be found at Matthew 16:28, in which he says "I tell you the truth, some who are standing here will not taste death before they see the Son of Man coming in his kingdom."
+Another example is found at Luke 21:32, where he says "I tell you the truth, this generation will certainly not pass away until all these things have happened."
+He makes similar statements in Luke 9:27 and Mark 9:1.

-Some people take these statements to mean that Jesus promised to return while some of his followers were still alive.
-But others say that this is a misunderstanding, and that he didn't put any time limit on when he will come back.
+Some people take these statements to mean that Jesus promised to return while some of his disciples were still alive.
+But his meaning isn't completely clear, and it's possible to interpret the statements in a way that doesn't put any time limit on when he will come back.

-In any case, his original followers believed that he would return very quickly.
-That's why many of them stayed in Jerusalem Instead of going back to their homes in Galilee and returning to their previous occupations.
+However, his original followers may have misunderstood him, because they believed that he would return very quickly.
+That's why many of them stayed in Jerusalem instead of going back to their homes in Galilee and returning to their former occupations.
 They expected the second coming to take place either in Jerusalem or on the nearby Mount of Olives, and they wanted to be in the area when it happened.
 Because they anticipated only a short wait, they saw no reason to go back to their previous way of life.

 Jesus answered, "If I want him to remain alive until I return, what is that to you?
 You must follow me."
 Because of this, the rumor spread among the brothers that this disciple would not die.
 But Jesus did not say that he would not die; he only said, "If I want him to remain alive until I return, what is that to you?"

 The passage also mentions a rumor that the Beloved Disciple would never die.
 This could indicate that he eventually reached a very advanced age.
-But at some point he finally did die, and this may have been the final blow to the expectations of an early return.
+But at some point he finally did die, and this may have been the final blow to the expectations of a quick second coming.
 Some scholars think that this passage was written shortly after this disciple's death, and that it is an attempt to explain why Jesus still hadn't come back.

 During the Rapture all saved people will be pulled up to Jesus at the same moment, and will appear to vanish instantly from the face of the earth.
 In the same process all dead people who lived righteous Christian lives will be resurrected and also pulled up.
 Thus Jesus will rescue not only the living righteous, but also those who have died.

-The main basis for the expectations about the Rapture can be found in Paul's first letter to the Thessalonians, especially in the passage at 1Thessalonians 4:16-17:
+Many of the expectations about the Rapture are based on Paul's first letter to the Thessalonians, especially a passage at 1Thessalonians 4:16-17:

 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.